 How to practice Mayan Astrology – The Tzolkin calendar and your life path

 As well as this one for lighter reading…

 In my early 20’s I lived on a farm outside Knysna for a few years, basically ‘re-raising’ myself from the city ‘street wise’ kid to being ‘nature wise’.
 This is where my intrigue for gardening in tune with the moon cycles began.
 I had my little green house, where I logged my garden activities and the position of the moon at the time of sowing the seed, monitoring the plants’ progress until harvest.
 This is a recommended exercise as part of getting to know your garden and the potency of planting within the guidelines of the moon cycles.
 This is the GEM of a book, which I recommend as the first to hits your collection!
 All you need to know about companion planting.

 The one time I read two books at once, they were remarkably in tune with each other.
-“Behaving as if the God in all life Mattered” is about a woman who dedicated her life to her farm where she tuned into the world of nature spirits and devas.
-Somewhere in her book she describes how she read “The Magic of Findhorn” and applied the advice within it.
+“Behaving as if the God in all life Mattered” by Machaelle Small Wright, is about a woman who dedicated her life to her farm where she tuned into the world of nature spirits and devas.
+Somewhere in her book she describes how she read “The Magic of Findhorn” by Paul Hawkin, and applied the advice within it.
 This happened to be the other book I was reading simultaneously to hers.

 Quite excited, I immediately implemented these theories in my own garden and life and I know for sure it has made an impact on my understanding of these energies beyond our physical world, where we can ‘see more’ than what initially meets the eye.